ZcyMonkey/AttT2M/README.md

 <img src="img/teaser.png" width="400px" alt="teaser">
 </p>

-If our article or code is helpful to you, please cite our article：
+If our paper or code is helpful to you, please cite our paper：
 ```
 @InProceedings{Zhong_2023_ICCV,
     author    = {Zhong, Chongyang and Hu, Lei and Zhang, Zihao and Xia, Shihong},